This event will not be run in 2023

-The Dawny to Cockatoo Challenge is a chance to dive into Sydney's history.
+The Balmain Sports Medicine Dawny to Cockatoo Challenge is a chance to dive into Sydney’s history.

-Swims leave from the Dawn Fraser Pool at Balmain to (1.1km) or around (2.4km) Cockatoo Island and back, depending on the distance you choose.
+Swims leave from the Dawn Fraser Pool at Balmain to Cockatoo Island and back, depending on the distance you choose 1.1km or 2.4km.

 You wouldn’t think swimming in the harbour would be so good, but the water is fine, and swimming through Sydney’s maritime heritage, and some of our most impressive harbourside real estate, is a treat.
 Harbour swims provide unique perspectives on the city and the harbour.

 The 2.4km course in Dawny to Cockatoo swim takes you from the Dawn Fraser Pool at Balmain, out to Cockatoo Island in a large anti-clockwise circuit that runs along the south side of the island.

 The shorter 1.1km course takes you on a smaller journey out to the island and back.

 This swim gives you a chance to take in a bit of Sydney’s colonial history, from the magnificent houses on the water to Cockatoo Island itself.

 It’s a harbour swim, so the course should be smooth sailing, aside from the occasional current.

 Both swims start within a few minutes of each other, so unfortunately it’s not possible to do both swims on the day.

 Note: This year’s event will not see the 2.4km swim circumnavigate Cockatoo Island due to the ferry timetable.